chrismdp/chrismdp.github.com/_posts/2024-12-02-the-job-is-not-to-build.md

 If you feel you are not using your coding skills, it is time for a moment of self-reflection.
 If you prefer to code all day, you might be in the wrong job.

 Startup technical work is not just coding.
-It is learning.
-It is communicating the art of the possible.
+It is learning; it is communicating the art of the possible.

 Your skills come in when you have to understand whether or not to build, or when to build.
 Nobody else can tell whether a system needs creating to solve the problem, or how much needs to be built now.